josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 AI optimism requires you to believe that, whoever will be impacted by the sprawling data centers, the massive electricity demands, the water consumption, and the other environmental hazards of the AI boom<footnote>I realize it's difficult to pin down the environmental impact and energy costs of AI, and that there's a wide range of estimates out there.
 Even if the impact is ultimately comparatively small, however—and I very much doubt that, given the frustrating opacity from AI companies, but even if that's the case—we're still currently at a worrying scale, well above what we would be without AI, at a time when our planet is already being pushed well beyond what we can afford.
 Besides: I saw two different news stories just yesterday, about two different data centers in two different parts of the US, potentially causing rare cancers and miscarriages in the inhabitants of nearby cities.
 So regardless of wider environmental impacts, we likely have other harms to reckon with.</footnote>, it won't be you.
 Whatever disaster might happen, your house, in your neighborhood, will be safe from it.
 Probably far from it.

+---

+The harms of AI aren't a standalone issue; as AI becomes a part of _other_ technologies, systems, and parts of society, it's exacerbating their existing problems, and accelerating damage already being done elsewhere.

+I have to believe scammers are enthusiastic about AI; there's likely never been a more helpful tool for fraud.
+Criminals and con artists have always been around, of course, but they've never had such powerful instruments at their disposal.
+It's much easier to rob somebody's unsuspecting grandma when you can simply make a video of them out of thin air, or perfectly imitate their voice on a phone call.<footnote>Not to perpetuate the stereotype; everybody is vulnerable, and even the most tech-savvy people I know have fallen victim to sophisticated scams.</footnote>

+But that's a relatively small scale of harms, aimed at individuals.
+The larger harms generally come from AI interacting with _systems_, like governments and their substructures.

-Malicious state actors are wielding AI as a ruthlessly efficient propaganda machine, disseminating disinformation that's more convincing than ever, faster than ever previously possible.
-Much of what's being produced dehumanizes and victimizes vulnerable groups, like immigrants, refugees, queer people, and political dissidents.
+Malicious state actors (both in and outside of the US) are wielding AI as a ruthlessly efficient propaganda machine, disseminating disinformation that's more convincing than ever, faster than ever previously possible.
+Much of what's being produced serves to dehumanize and victimize vulnerable groups, like immigrants, refugees, queer people, and political dissidents.
+Mainly (but not exclusively), this is to bolster authoritarian power.

 It's hard to imagine how one could be optimistic about the technology empowering such horrors, but I suppose knowing it probably won't affect you must help.

 I doubt I could feel very good about the tech helping me write emails faster if I knew that same tech was helping to make me, or people close to me, a target of violence.

+Even when the intent might be good, however, AI often amplifies existing harms.

 In the rush to shove AI into everything possible, we've now horrifyingly injected it into parts of the justice system, too.
 It's in everything from facial recognition and surveillance tech to data and administrative work.
 It's even in the legal system.

+In theory, this is an efficiency boost.
+In _theory_, a machine is more just than biased humans.

-This obviously should've never happened, because not only do these models make mistakes at a rate that is utterly unacceptable in that context, they mimic and amplify the inherent racism present in their own training data.
+In reality, it should've never happened, because not only do these models make mistakes at a rate that is utterly unacceptable in this context; they mimic and amplify the inherent racism present in their own training data.
 (Tech is always a mirror of its creators; it is never neutral.)
 Compounding this problem, AI is non-deterministic, and something of a black box, offering little to no way to inspect, challenge, or appeal its results.

 Needless to say, this deployment of AI has already had profoundly devastating impact on real people's lives—damage which shows no signs of slowing.